--The program runs from May thru September, a roughly 16 week growing season.
-However, expect 10-12 bouquets total.
-There are inevitably lulls in the garden and sometimes I like to take a vacation - so, you'll be updated on the garden progress and you'll receive a weekly pick up reminder via text message.
+-The spring program runs for 5 weeks and the summer program runs for 8 weeks.
+There are occasionally lulls in the garden - so, you'll be updated on the garden progress and you'll receive a weekly pick up reminder via text message.

 -Pick ups will be at the office at 219 Louisiana Ave in downtown Perrysburg on Wednesday afternoons.
 Exact times to be announced.
 If you happen to be out of town, feel free to send a friend in your place or let me know and I'll make sure your bouquet is donated to Hospice on East River Road.

 -Investment: The program runs like most subscriptions services.
-Payment up front guarantees you a summer of bouquets.
-The cost is $150 for the season.
+Payment up front guarantees you a season of bouquets.
 If you love the idea but feel you won't make use of the full share, consider splitting it with a friend.
 Payments are nonrefundable.

-There are a limited number of subscription spots available for 2017.
-Please visit the online shop to register for your LODEN BOUQUETS .
+There are a limited number of subscription spots available.
+Please visit the online shop to reserve your LODEN BOUQUETS .

 For more photos from this past season, check out #lodencuttinggarden